gdbroman/broman.blog/_posts/2020/2020-11-13-express-your-self.md

 It can't be a coincidence that *expression* is the linguistical opposite of *depression*.

-To be liked by many for a shell or loved by a few for your core.
+To be liked by many for a shell or loved for your core by a few.

-To *ex*press or *de*press one's self.
+To express or depress one's self.

 These are the choices we have.

+Everyone are capable of hiding, but to be - unapologetically - only you can do.